-The Commercial Center Placetype is characterized by big box stores or multi-tenant commercial uses.
-They are typically located at high volume intersections and along both sides of a highway or arterial.
+The A Commercial Center Placetype is characterized by big box stores or multi-tenant commercial uses.
+They are typically located at high volume intersections and sometimes along both sides of a highway or arterial.
 Commercial Centers are accessible primarily by one mode of travel, the automobile; though walkable pedestrian access should be encouraged wherever possible.
-Buildings are typically set back from the road behind large surface parking lots that may be prime locations for infill development.
+Buildings are typically set back from the road behind large surface parking lots that are prime locations for infill development, with little or no connectivity between

-1. Near Major Thoroughfares
+- 1. Near Major Thoroughfares

-2. Large Clusters of Commercial
+- 2. Large Clusters of Commercial

-3. Big Box Anchor, Small Outlots Around 4.
-Infill Potential
+- 3. Big Box Anchor, Small Outlots Around